 • Follow rates recommended on the package – too much can be harmful.

-• Apply fertilisers evenly for example by using a fertiliser spreader.
+• Apply fertilisers evenly - for example, by using a fertiliser spreader.

-• Water before or after applying fertiliser especially to lawns.
+• Water before or after applying fertiliser, especially to lawns.

 • Add liquid fertilisers to a filled watering can.